-With our latest release, we’re now offering our users the ability to deploy and manage complex, sharded MongoDB clusters on our supported cloud platforms.
+With our latest release, we’re now offering our users the ability to deploy and manage complex, sharded MongoDB clusters on our supported cloud platforms, AWS, Azure, and DigitalOcean.
 This has been our most requested feature over the last few months and we’re happy to open it to all of our customers.
 If you’re running shards today, you probably understand how difficult they are to setup and maintain in a cloud environment.
 Our goal with this release is to make sharded clusters as easy to manage as standalone servers or replica sets.

 Step 1: Enter Basic MongoDB Information

 Log into your ScaleGrid account, and create a new MongoDB cluster entering the basic information: